sumit2011/sumit2011.github.io/single_linked_list/index.md

 ```

 ## 6. Reversing
-This approach involves iterating through the linked list, and for each node, changing the next pointer to point to the previous node instead of the next node.
-This effectively reverses the order of the nodes in the linked list.This approach involves a recursive function that reverses the next pointers of each node as it traverses the linked list.
-The function returns the reversed linked list by returning the last node in the original linked list as the new head.
+To **reverse** the linked list, You have to iterate the linked list and for each `node`, changing the next pointer to point to the previous `node` instead of the next `node` as it traverses the linked list.
+This effectively reverses the order of the nodes in the linked list.
+The function returns the reversed linked list by returning the last `node` in the original linked list as the new `head`.
 ```c
 // to reverse the list
 void reverse()